priyesh-zero/wordpress-seraphinite-poc/README.md

-Here is the plain text version of your `README.md`:

----

 # WordPress PoC with Seraphinite Accelerator in Docker

 This is a Proof of Concept (PoC) for a **WordPress** site enhanced with the **Seraphinite Accelerator** to improve site performance.
 The setup is containerized using **Docker**, with a **MySQL** server as the database backend.